FINANCE AVAILABLE (£1000 minimum)

-Manual Ignition Waste Oil Burner
+Manual Ignition Waste Oil Burners

-If you own a garage and produce waste oil such as engine, gearbox or hydraulic oils, then you can save money on your heating bill by burning this used oil as free heating fuel in a waste oil burner.
-As it is classified as hazardous waste there is legislation in place to control incineration of waste oil.
+If you own a garage and produce waste oils such as engine, gearbox or hydraulic oils, then you can save money on your heating bill by burning this used oil as free heating fuel in a waste oil burner.
+As it is classified as hazardous waste there is legislation in place to control incineration of waste oils.
 A permit for a SWOB can be obtained from your local council.
 Legislation recently changed in England and Wales and permit fees for waste oil burners are large.
 Similar regulations for premises in Scotland and N. Ireland have been in operation for a number of years.
 However, waste oil burners can be used without permits if burning other non-hazardous fuels.
-Thermobile waste oil burners can legally operate without permits using the following alternative fuels :- 35 sec Heating Oil, Diesel, Processed Fuel Oil (PFO), and Bio Oils including Rapeseed Oil and Linseed Oil, plus certain refined Vegetable Oils.
+Thermobile waste oil burners can legally operate without permits using the following alternative fuels :- 35 sec Gas Oil, Red Diesel, Processed Fuel Oil (PFO), and Bio Oils including Rapeseed Oil and Linseed Oil, plus certain refined Vegetable Oils.

 For waste oil heaters which can operate automatically by thermostat/timer